What Should You Ask Before Committing to a Volunteer Role?

 • Do you want to build your resume or gain experience?

 • Are you hoping to connect with others who share your values?
+Or are you exploring service as a way to rebuild confidence and connection, such as Volunteering with Anxiety or PTSD?

 Your motivation will shape which opportunities are right for you.